 Old pots wear out.
 If you have burnt the bottom too many times or if the coating has become damaged then they may rust.
 This can cause holes which, obviously aren’t a good thing.
 So, at the first sign of a hole developing, throw the pot in the trash.
 With ceramic or clay pots you need to watch out for chips or cracks.
 These weaken the pot and can cause it to break, and that’s not something you want to happen while it’s full of hot food that you are carrying across the kitchen.
 So, safety first; replace the pot.

 There are Visible Dents on Body and Surface

-As well as cracks and holes, metal inner pots can also become scratched and dented and while this is not usually a reason to replace them dents can affect the heat distribution and efficiency of the pot so, if you have the budget, its always a good idea to replace them pot before it becomes too damaged.
+As well as cracks and holes, metal inner pots can also become scratched and dented, and while this is not usually a reason to replace them, dents can affect the heat distribution and efficiency of the pot so, if you have the budget, it’s always a good idea to replace the pot before it becomes too damaged.

 Different Kinds of Rice Cooker Inner Pot Replacements